VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/blade-toolbar.md

 ---
 ## Introduction and glossary

-A blade toolbarВ is a dedicated area inside **blade** for adding **commands**.
-Hereinafter, theВ toolbar commands shall be referenced to asВ **toolbar items**.
+A blade toolbar is a dedicated area inside **blade** for adding **commands**.
+Hereinafter, the toolbar commands shall be referenced to as **toolbar items**.

 ![](../../../assets/images/docs/image2015-7-9_18-36-5.png)
 Sample depicting 4 commands inside toolbar.

-Toolbar items can be added to aВ **blade instance**В directly or using Virto Commerce platform toolbar extensibility service.
+Toolbar items can be added to a **blade instance** directly or using Virto Commerce platform toolbar extensibility service.

 ## Adding toolbar items to blade instance directly.

 Toolbar items are usually defined and added in angularJS controller, which is bound to blade (UI).
-Command adding to toolbar is straight forward: defineВ **$scope.blade.toolbarCommands** array with necessary commands.
+Command adding to toolbar is straight forward: define **$scope.blade.toolbarCommands** array with necessary commands.

 ```
 $scope.blade.toolbarCommands = [